Marta44/to-press2019/README.md

 ### Overview

-This is a user-centric static website for Elisabetta Schiavini and Sabrina Cardani, two ceramic artists based in Italy.
+This is a user-centric static website for Sabrina Cardani and Elisabetta Schiavini, two ceramic artists based in Italy.
 As the artists are Italian, the website has both an English and Italian version.
 It is designed to be responsive on all devices (desktop screens, tablets and smartphones).
 Their ceramics and artworks are not expensive, their products are accessible to everyone.
 What separates *To Press* products from their competitors is that they are tailored to the customers specifics needs.